jvm-bloggers/jvm-bloggers/README.md

 #### Step 5:

-## Local development setup: Option B (with Docker and Docker Compose)
+## Local development setup: Option B (with Docker and Docker Compose, production-like setup)

 You need to have Docker and Docker Compose installed :)